DaHuoDong/rails-guides/source/EN/active_record_querying.md

 Active Record Query Interface
 =============================

 This guide covers different ways to retrieve data from the database using Active Record.

-By referring to this guide, you will be able to:
+After reading this guide, you will know:

-* Find records using a variety of methods and conditions
+* How to find records using a variety of methods and conditions.
-* Specify the order, retrieved attributes, grouping, and other properties of the found records
+* How to specify the order, retrieved attributes, grouping, and other properties of the found records.
-* Use eager loading to reduce the number of database queries needed for data retrieval
+* How to use eager loading to reduce the number of database queries needed for data retrieval.
-* Use dynamic finders methods
+* How to use dynamic finders methods.
-* Check for the existence of particular records
+* How to check for the existence of particular records.
-* Perform various calculations on Active Record models
+* How to perform various calculations on Active Record models.
-* Run EXPLAIN on relations
+* How to run EXPLAIN on relations.

 --------------------------------------------------------------------------------